ethz-asl/scenenet_to_rosbag/README.md

 # Interfacing SceneNet and ROS
-Tools for converting the SceneNet dataset to ROS messages in a rosbag.
+Tools for working with the [SceneNet RGB-D](https://robotvault.bitbucket.io/scenenet-rgbd.html) dataset and converting its trajectories to a ROS bag.

 ## How to use these tools
 1. Clone this and the [pySceneNetRGBD](https://github.com/jmccormac/pySceneNetRGBD) repositories to the `src` folder of your catkin workspace, build your workspace and source it.